-- After completing residency, a physician may seek certification from the American Board of Obstetrics and Gynecology (ABOG).
+- After completing residency, a physician may seek board certification in obstetrics and gynecology from the American Board of Obstetrics and Gynecology (ABOG).

 - To become board certified, a physician must pass a Qualifying (written) test to demonstrate that he or she has obtained the special knowledge and skills required for medical and surgical care of women.

 - An oral examination is given by a team of well-respected national experts; the exam tests the physician's skills, knowledge, and ability to treat different conditions.
-The examiners also review the patients the physician treated during the past year.
+The examiners also review the physician's cases over the past year.

 - To verify whether your physician is board certified, use our online tool.
 As of April 1, 2011, verification of a physician's certification with the American Board of Obstetrics and Gynecology will be available ONLINE only.
 Verification of a physician's certification with ABOG is available at no charge.
 Only physicians certified with ABOG may be viewed online.